-- Member of the U.S. Congress - President and Vice President of the United States - Any town office in a town with a population less than 25,000 - unless local ordinance provides that CFDA provisions apply OR unless the candidate accepts contributions or makes expenditu - unless the candidate accepts contributions or makes expenditures in excess of \$25,000 within the candidate's election cycle.4 - Political party committee officer
+- Member of the U.S. Congress - President and Vice President of the United States - Any town office in a town with a population less than 25,000 - → unless local ordinance provides that CFDA provisions apply OR - → unless the candidate accepts contributions or makes expenditures in excess of \$25,000 within the candidate's election cycle. - Political party committee officer